gerardcondon/tools-docs/docs/python/python.md

 * [Pep8](https://www.python.org/dev/peps/pep-0008/) seems to be the standard coding guidlines for Python.
 It is based on the original standards that Guido van Rossum created.
 * Example Google DocString [style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)

+## Whitespace

+* Linters can give guidance as to the appropriate amount of indentation
+* To split lines, especially strings, wrap the whole expression in brackets and then line can be split anywhere.
+Some operators can also be used to split lines e.g. + to append strings.
+This is better than using the `\` line continuation as whitespace after that character will mess up the program.

 ## Tools

 There are a number of tools written to check the quality of Python code.
 These will typically check the Pep8 standard along with other coding best practice checks.